Security and privacy

 New device

-If you sign in from a device that doesn't have the local derived key, Clatri asks for your encryption password once.
-The backend validates it against the stored salt, re-derives the key, and returns it so the app can store it locally.
+If you sign in from a device that doesn't have the derived key locally, and you have user encryption enabled, Clatri asks for your encryption password once at login.
+The backend validates it against the stored salt, re-derives the key, and returns it for the app to store locally.
+If you never enabled user encryption, this step doesn't appear.

-If you do a reset without knowing the previous one, a new cryptographic setup is generated, but content protected with the previous key becomes unrecoverable.
-That's not a bug: it's the direct consequence of decryption depending on a credential the server can't reconstruct for you.
+If you do a reset without knowing the previous one, a new cryptographic configuration is generated, but content protected with the prior key stops being recoverable.
+That's not a bug: it's the direct consequence of unlock depending on a credential the server cannot reconstruct for you.

 What gets encrypted and how